scalabli/yadig/docs/logging.rst

 ````````````````````````````

 If you configured logging after accessing
-:meth:`app.logger <flask.Flask.logger>`, and need to remove the default
+:meth:`app.logger <citus.API.logger>`, and need to remove the default
 handler, you can import and remove it::

-    from flask.logging import default_handler
+    from citus.logging import default_handler

     app.logger.removeHandler(default_handler)